Many talented and creative people experience impostor or fraud feelings and beliefs about themselves, despite their

-To experience his program for overcoming self-limiting beliefs The Lefkoe Method, go to ReCreate Your Life where you can eliminate one limiting belief free.
+To experience The Lefkoe Method program for overcoming self-limiting beliefs like the above, go to his site ReCreate Your Life where you can try the process for free.

 Also see his Natural Confidence Program : “Morty’s got a technique that works like magic.”
 Jack Canfield, New York Times Best-Selling author.